Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Methodology

 \subsection{Simulated treatment comparison}

 While MAIC is a reweighting method, simulated treatment comparison (STC)\cite{caro2010no} is based on regression adjustment.\cite{zhang2009covariate} Regression adjustment methods are promising because they may increase precision and statistical power with respect to propensity score-based methodologies.\cite{steyerberg2019clinical, harrell2016biostatistics,senn2007stratification} Contrary to most propensity score methods, regression adjustment mechanisms are able to extrapolate beyond the covariate space where overlap is insufficient, using the linearity assumption or other appropriate assumptions about the input space.
-However, the validity of the extrapolation depends on the accuracy in capturing the true relationship between the effect modifiers and the outcome.
+However, the validity of the extrapolation depends on the accuracy in capturing the true covariate-outcome relationships.

 In the typical version of STC, IPD from the $AC$ trial are used to fit a regression of the outcome on the baseline characteristics and treatment.
 Following the NICE Decision Support Unit Technical Support Document 18,\cite{phillippo2018methods,phillippo2016nice} the following linear predictor is fitted to the IPD: